 Ian adds black with his tombow marker to great effect – it really adds drama and contrast.
 Leaving areas of white (i.e. unpainted paper) and adding some areas of pure black amplify the contrast and drama in a sketch.

-I was very happy of the drawing I did for this module.
+I was very happy with the drawing I did for this module.
 I think I went a bit too far with the drawing stage before applying the watercolour though… I probably should have painted before adding the black areas and doing some of the hatching but that’s ok.
 I just got carried away.

 The painting stage is the bit that makes me anxious!
-I don’t have the same colours as Ian so it’s never going to look quite right (but again, I remind myself, the idea is to not produce and identical sketch – even using the same colours, it will never happen).
+I don’t have the same colours as Ian so it’s never going to look quite right (but again, I remind myself, the idea is to not produce an identical sketch – even using the same colours, it will never happen).

-I guess the anxiety is because Ian’s painting process is so abstract its not very easy to follow along.
+I guess the anxiety is because Ian’s painting process is so abstract it’s not very easy to follow along.
 So I decided to do my own thing while looking at Ian’s final sketch (included at the beginning of this post).

 He has very distinct areas of cool tones (blue) and warm tones (orange-y brown).
 I wasn’t very happy with my choice of orange (actually a cadmium red light) as it seems quite a cool orange and I could have done with something warmer.

 I don’t mind how my sketch came out but it definitely doesn’t have the impact of Ian’s sketch.
 I don’t think I left enough white space so it feels a bit flat tonally.
 Also I have to be very gentle using my FC pitt artist pens on top of the watercolour and on this paper – it doesn’t seem to like it very much.

 The Pitt artist pens don’t blend nicely like the Tombow markers do so some of the shading is not as smooth as I would like it to be.
 Again though, I’m happy with the drawing and sense of perspective.